hinsoned/Active_Recall_Pro/README.md

 9. Add heat Map feature
 10. Add collaborative/public decks
 11. Add Deck copy feature: Cards will be visible before copy and download.
+12. Host on AWS (or some similar could service)
-12. Add deck branch feature
+13. Add deck branch feature
-13. Add school specific feature.
+14. Add school specific feature.
 Decks can be made for certain classes at specific schools with both topic view and time view for the decks.
-14. Create desktop app (99designs??)
+15. Create desktop app (99designs??)
-15. Create mobile app (99designs??)
+16. Create mobile app (99designs??)

 ## RELEVANT TUTORIALS:
 1. To follow for creation of a notes App.
 Includes information on file structure, use of Flask,  and SQL integration https://www.youtube.com/watch?v=dam0GPOAvVI